datacontroller/docs.datacontroller.io/docs/mpe_datacatalog_tabs.md

 More frequently changing attributes (such as size modification date and number of observations) are stored in [MPE_DATASTATUS_TABS](/mpe_datastatus_tabs).

-To trigger a scan, see the instructions [here](https://docs.datacontroller.io/admin-services/#refresh-data-catalog)
+To trigger a scan, see the Refresh Data Catalog [instructions](https://docs.datacontroller.io/admin-services/#refresh-data-catalog).

 ## Columns